NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 ## Input Description ##

-This section describes inputs of 3 new objects and a revised object
+This section describes two revised objects: WindowMaterial:Glazing and Table:TwoIndependentVariables.

-### Revised object
+### WindowMaterial:Glazing object

 The WindowMaterial:Glazing object will be revised.